wangg12/3D-Aware-Ellipses-for-Visual-Localization/README.md

 ## Data

 To demonstrate the method, we used the [Chess](http://download.microsoft.com/download/2/8/5/28564B23-0828-408F-8631-23B1EFF1DAC8/chess.zip) scene of the [7-Scenes](https://www.microsoft.com/en-us/research/project/rgb-d-dataset-7-scenes/) dataset.
 You can easily apply the method on your own dataset.
-There are only two required files (described below):
+There are only two files required (described below):
 - **scene model**
 - **dataset file**

 ### Scene model

 The localization method is based on a scene model in the form of an ellipsoid cloud.
-We adopted a simple JSON format this scene model, describing the ellipoids with some semantic information (i.e the object category).
+We adopted a simple JSON format, describing the ellipoids with some semantic information (i.e the object category).

 ```jsonc
 {